zourtney/gpiocrust/README.rst

     pip install gpiocrust

-There's a soft dependency on `RPi.GPIO`_.
-See the "Mock API" section for more details.

-Open up your Python file and start coding!
-Here's a bare-bones example:
+Now open up a Python file and start coding!
+Here's a bare-bones example that will turn GPIO pin 15 on.

 .. code:: python